Be8-Systems/be8-engine/README.md

 ## usage
 The constructer takes one parameter the accID.
 In case of no id passed it throws an error.
+ID has to be a string that is a number.

 ```javascript
 const be8 = new Be8('1');